The Prismic API

 Your developer can send data from a third-party service to the Integration Fields API.
 If an Integration Field is included in your Custom Type, you can select data from the API to add to your document.
 With the API integration, your developer can keep the third-party data up-to-date without editing the document.
 This ensures that the API integration can't corrupt information in your repository, since the third-party data is safely sandboxed.

 Web development with the Custom Type API

 The Custom Types API is more advanced.
 Every document in Prismic belongs to a Custom Type.
 The Custom Type defines the structure of the content.
 A blog post has a different structure from a recipe or a sales page.
-So, you could have a "blog post" Custom Type, a "recipe" Custom Type, and a "sales page" Custom Type.
+You could have a "blog post" Custom Type, a "recipe" Custom Type, and a "sales page" Custom Type.
 Each one would have a different structure.
-Your developer needs to know this structure in order to build website pages that present this data.
+Your developer needs to know this structure to build website pages that present this data.
 One way to see the structure is by viewing it in the Prismic interface.
 Another way to see (and edit) the structure is with the Custom Type API.
 This API allows for faster development workflows and advanced developer integrations.
 One such advanced integration is Slice Machine, our developer tool for building Custom Types.

 Does Prismic have a Write API?

 An API that lets you modify resources on the server is called a write API.
 Prismic does not have a write API to edit the content of a Prismic repository.
 This is a deliberate product decision.
 Write APIs introduce security and stability issues.